📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Significant CTR increases when rich results are awarded to pages with proper schema

-- Review snippets and product rich results consistently drive more clicks than standard listings
+- Review snippets and product rich results consistently drive more clicks than standard listings with schema markup for AI Overviews

 - Rich results get 58% of clicks compared to 41% for non-rich results (Search Engine Journal)